simoncblyth/j/issues/revive_junosw_opticksMode_1_and_3_plus_simtrace_cxs.rst

 DONE : After excluding critical, brings SPMT_test into line with LayrTest
 ------------------------------------------------------------------------------

-HMM: this doesnt answer why SPMT_test has small deviation from LayrTest at critical angle.
+BUT: this doesnt answer why SPMT_test has small deviation from LayrTest at critical angle.
 Possibly there is small property difference between old NP_PROP_BASE and the new SPMT data ?